farajyeet/tetris/README.md

-# Hello, im faraj
+# Hello, i'm faraj
-# how to use this code?
+# How to use this code?
-# just open a project on ur visual studio and put this codes to your "Program.cs"
+# Just open a console application on ur visual studio and put this codes to your "Program.cs"